Last updated: February 2026

 A logistics company uses telemetry to monitor truck engine health.
 Their trucks are running fine, but they're burning too much fuel and taking inefficient routes.

 With telematics: Route optimization, idle time monitoring, and driver behavior analysis reduce fuel costs by 15% while improving delivery times.
+Data-driven fleet optimization turns raw operational data into margin improvement.

 Hidden Costs of Choosing the Wrong Solution